-Ivanka & Trump Jr. Were Investigated For Felony Fraud & Nearly Charged In 2012 — REPORT
+How Ivanka & Trump Jr. Avoided A Felony Charge For Real Estate Fraud In 2012 — REPORT

 Two of President Trump's children, Ivanka and Donald Jr. were nearly charged with felony fraud for overselling the value of condos in the Trump SoHo, a development in downtown New York City, according to a report published Wednesday by ProPublica, WNYC, and The New Yorker.
 The investigation stopped in 2012 when Manhattan District Attorney Cy Vance overruled the prosecutors on the case, following a visit from Marc Kasowitz, a top donor to the D.A. who had also been Trump's attorney for a decade.

 The story began in 2010 when the Major Economic Crimes Bureau of the D.A.'s office began an investigation.
 According to the joint news report, the family hired top Manhattan defense lawyers to come to their aid.
 The lawyers reportedly argued that exaggeration did not equal "criminal misconduct."
 They didn't get much traction in mounting a defense, in part because the evidence was reportedly explicit.

 One person who saw emails that had been collected as evidence, told the investigating journalists that there was "no doubt" that Ivanka and Donald Jr. "approved, knew of, agreed to, and intentionally inflated the numbers to make more sales."
 The two Trump children, according to the report, discussed by email "how to coordinate false information they had given to prospective buyers."
 In one email, they worry a reporter has found out, and in yet another, Donald Jr. reportedly tells a broker not to worry about the lies, because "nobody would ever find out."